University of Pennsylvania: Penn Face and behavioral health

-The Philomathean Society, founded in 1813, is one of the United States' oldest collegiate literary societies and continues to host lectures and intellectual events open to the public.
+Student organizations

-The Daily Pennsylvanian
+The Philomathean Society, founded in 1813, is the United States' oldest continuously existing collegiate literary society and continues to host lectures and intellectual events open to the public.

 The Daily Pennsylvanian is an independent, student-run newspaper, which has been published daily since it was founded in 1885.
 The newspaper went unpublished from May 1943 to November 1945 due to World War II.
 In 1984, the university lost all editorial and financial control of The Daily Pennsylvanian (also known as The DP) when the newspaper became its own corporation.
 The Daily Pennsylvanian has won the Pacemaker Award administered by the Associated Collegiate Press multiple times, most recently in 2019.
 The DP also publishes a weekly arts and culture magazine called 34th Street Magazine.